(888) 595-9101 Call Now For Pricing and Availability

 Services in Assisted Living Facilities

 Assisted living communities specialize in pooling care for many older inhabitants.
 Sometimes, it translates to limited amounts of individual/one-on-one care because caregivers have multiple people to look after.
 It should be noted that some assisted living homes have less than ten occupants while others can house over a hundred senior citizens.
 It should not be a cause for alarm though, because each assisted living facility staff according to their size to ensure they do not ignore residents.
 There are also specific staff to resident ratio regulations in each state to ensure that all seniors receive proper and adequate care.
+The group-based model of assisted living makes it possible to have numerous staff available at all times, providing a layer of safety that in-home care can't always match.

 Occupants who pay for assisted living get to take advantage of meals, board and room, care and numerous additional amenities.
 Some facilities come with luxurious amenities that occupants can use; thus it is upon the older adults to choose the senior care option they can afford while catering to their needs and wants.
+These amenities often include things like swimming pools, movie theaters, beauty salons, and beautifully landscaped grounds, all designed to promote an active and engaging lifestyle.

 Note that a high percentage of assisted living facilities do not offer nursing care (with the exception of continuing care retirement communities, also known as CCRCs) but can help with tasks such as medication administration and reminders.
 Many older adults here enjoy the fact that they become part of a community with aged and like-minded individuals.
+This strong social component is one of the biggest draws for assisted living, helping to reduce feelings of loneliness and isolation.

 Senior citizens also participate in activities outside the assisted living residences, enjoy charming outdoor areas, and can also utilize transportation services to run errands and get to appointments with medical experts.
 Furthermore, there is always someone at the front desk to assist in emergency situations.
 An older adult can choose to stay alone or have a roommate who can be a spouse or a friend.